khalid-hussain/shaheen/chap14.md

 "And Al-Zeghel believed this?"

-"I told him that if he had escaped, he would have surely come to you but Al-Zeghel said, 'Abu Moosa was a very proud man and Abu Abdullah was his childhood friend.
+"I told him that if he had escaped, he would have surely come to you but Al-Zeghel said, 'Abu Musa was a very proud man and Abu Abdullah was his childhood friend.
 It's possible that after Abu Abdullah's misbehavior he did not see it appropriate to show his face to anyone in Granada.
 Maybe he might have gone to Morocco.
 Many of his family members have immigrated to Morocco.
 I